martinchapman/blog/_posts/2025-08-25-self-hosted-cable.md

 QuasiTV also offers an API that can be used to automatically create channels and specify the content.
 A scheduled [OpenFaaS](https://www.openfaas.com/) function was created to periodically create/update the following channels:

-1. [Premier](https://git.sr.ht/~martinchapman/plex-functions/tree/main/item/quasitv/handler.py#L15) (Film): a channel showing unwatched films.
+1. [Premiere](https://git.sr.ht/~martinchapman/plex-functions/tree/main/item/quasitv/handler.py#L15) (Film): a channel showing unwatched films.
-While starting an unwatched film anywhere but at the start might seem counterinuitive, this is a homage to [Sky's Premiere Film Channel](https://www.skymedia.co.uk/channels/sky-cinema-premiere/).
+While starting an unwatched film anywhere but at the start might seem counterintuitive, this is a homage to [Sky's Premiere Film Channel](https://www.skymedia.co.uk/channels/sky-cinema-premiere/).
 New films are added on each update.

 {:start="2"}